Masters Program – General

 Project: Working under the supervision of the Captain of the Department’s Cold Case Squad, the student completed a research paper exploring trends in the rates, types and victim-offender relationship of homicides annually.

 Where can I find information on acquiring an internship?

 The Graduate Office has a listing of many internship placement possibilities with local criminal justice agencies.
 Although it is the individual student’s responsibility to identify and secure their internship placement, the Graduate Program staff can often assist students with their questions in regard to securing a field placement that meets their needs, while achieving the course and credit hour requirements prescribed by the Graduate Committee.
 Students are not required to complete an internship with an agency already connected to the graduate school, and may seek placement with any agency that will accept interns.
 Students must, however, complete the Internship Placement Form and have it approved by both their internship supervisor and the Director of the Graduate Program.

 What qualifies as an internship?

 An internship is more than securing a field placement and logging hours in at the office.
 Students are required to complete a pre-defined project and to submit a written report upon completion of their internship placement.
-The Director of the Graduate Program will grade the written report/project on a pass or fail basis.
+The Associate Dean of Academic Affairs will grade the written report/project on a pass or fail basis.